frawau/aioouimeaux/README.md

 ## Features

 * Supports WeMo Switch, Light Switch, Insight Switch and Motion
-* Command-line tool to discover and control devices in your environment
-* REST API to obtain information and perform actions on devices
 * Python API to interact with device at a low level using asyncio

 ## About this library